tldr-pages/tldr/pages/common/audacious.md

 `audacious --play-pause`

-- Skip forwards/backwards in the playlist:
+- Skip forwards or backwards in the playlist:

 `audacious --{{fwd|rew}}`